-Frances Peterson, Production Coordinator at Abernethy Media Professionals for over a decade, connects clients with just the right crews and gear to ensure their shoots go down picture perfect.
-Here, Frances shares the six-part litmus test that she uses to make sure crew and client are a fit.
+Frances Peterson, Production Coordinator at Abernethy Media Professionals for over a decade, connects clients with just the right crews and gear to ensure their shoots go down picture-perfect.
+Here, Frances shares the six-part litmus test that she uses to make sure the crew and client are a fit.

 Putting a shoot together is like putting on a show: Everyone has to play their part, know their lines, pick up their cues, and work together with the end in mind—all while paying attention to the details at hand.
 So it’s important when I’m booking a crew that they have the right mix of experience, ability, and creativity.
 From a quick talking head with an EX3 for internal communications to a RED Weapon Dragon Forged shoot for a broadcast commercial, I make sure to book the locals with the specialized experience and gear to bring the project to life.

 Here are the six questions that tell me if I’m hiring the best people for the project…

 Can this person do the superlative job they told me they could do?

 Do they know when to ask for help?